Rakesh-byte5/Demo-Repo/README.md

 # Demo-Repo
-This is my first demo repo
+This is my first GIT repo